westerndigitalcorporation/zonedstorage.io/README.md

 ## Contributing

-Read the [CONTRIBUTING](CONTRIBUTING) file and use GitHub pull request to contribute changes and improvements.
+Feel free to submit a pull request to contribute changes and improvements.

-For other inquiries, contact the zonedstorage.io team at zonedstorage@wdc.com.
+## License

+The site source code is released as open source software under the GPL v3 license, see the LICENSE file in the project root for the full license text.